linpengcheng/PurefunctionPipelineDataflow/README.md

   each workshop is an independent pipeline with a single function. they are small, simple and clear.

+  - It is a larger execution unit than a data pipeline and consists of a series of data pipelines.
+  - There is no interaction between the workshops, and each workshop is only uniformly scheduled by the warehouse.
+  - It is the atomic unit when dividing independent tasks, corresponding to a bar of the Gantt chart.
+  - It can have no warehouse, at this time it is just a microservice (service industry).

 - Warehouse/Workshop Model

-  - From a static point of view, it is a star, and
+  - From a static point of view, it is a star

   - From the perspective of dynamic runtime, it is a dynamic tree-shaped Gantt chart, like a rushing river.